 Separately acquired intangible fixed assets, i.e. those with a definite useful life not acquired in a business combination, are capitalized at acquisition cost less accumulated amortization and impairment.
 Amortization is accrued in a straight line over the expected useful life and reported as an expense in the income statement.
 The expected useful life and the depreciation method are reviewed at each reporting date and any possible changes in measurement taken into account prospectively.
 Separately acquired intangible fixed assets with an indefinite useful life are capitalized at acquisition cost less accumulated impairment.
+The normal useful life of software is between four and six years.
 The normal useful life for large software projects may extend over a longer period.